phoenix-rtos/phoenix-rtos-doc/lwip/index.md

 # Network stack

-Phoenix-RTOS network stack is based on LwIP.
+Feniks-RTOS network stack is based on LwIP.
 According to microkernel architecture philosophy, it works as a server on the user level and provides a socket interface.
-Sockets are implemented using the native Phoenix-RTOS message passing mechanism and are placed in the `libphoenix` library.
+Sockets are implemented using the native Feniks-RTOS message passing mechanism and are placed in the `libfeniks` library.

 ## Drivers